jacroe/pidora/README.md

 2. Configure pianobar until you are able to run <tt>pianobar</tt> from the command line without any interaction.
 The man file is particularly helpful.
 If you get a "TLS Handshake failed" error, run [this command](https://gist.github.com/4200610).
 It will append the correct TLS fingerprint to your config file.
 3. Create a FIFO file by running `mkfifo ctl` in your pidora directory.
 4. Edit your pianobar config file by adding the `fifo` and `event_command` variables and their location.
 The `event_command` should point to the `bar-update.py` Python script.
 You can use this [sample config file](https://gist.github.com/jacroe/cd1850ad6a1fcf4a72e3) as a guide.
+5. Make sure `tools.staticdir.root` in `cpy.conf` points to the correct Pidora directory.
+There should **not** be a trailing slash.
-5. Run `python hello.py`.
+6. Run `python hello.py`.
 Pidora will begin running.
-6. Run pianobar and open Midori to the location of pidora.
+7. Run pianobar and open Midori to the location of pidora.
 By default, this is http://localhost:8080.
 You should see the song information and the album art.
 This should fade out with the next song.
 Try Loving, Banning, and Shelving a song.
 The appropriate message should fade in then out again.

 Configuration
 -------------